-It is generally true that you get what you pay for when it comes to buying a ukulele.
+It is generally true that you get what you pay for when it comes to buying an instrument and a ukulele is no different.
 Get a few, they come in four sizes and all different shapes, wood, finishes, acoustic, electric, solid body, archtop.
 There is even a banjo and bass ukulele.
 Plus they are fun, any size

 The above image is a selection of the characters available in a FREE font from www.ffonts.net show the wide variety of ukulele shapes - all of them real.

-You can take you ukulele playing to any level.
-From a few simple basic chords to complicated solo ukulele arrangements like I have available right here.
+You can take your ukulele playing to any level.
+From a few simple basic chords to complicated solo ukulele arrangements like I have available right here on LearningUkulele.com.

 Ukulele Study Plans

 One of the hardest things about learning a musical instrument is the overwhelming amount of material available.
 And with the Internet and YouTube this is more more true than ever.
 Even an instrument deemed to be as simple to learn as the ukulele.
 However, with the right plan of attack and taking inventory of what you might already know – It can be done.

 I've been asked many times to put together a plan of attack for getting started and getting beyond the basics.
 There is no better recipe for success that a proven plan and organization for development.
 These lesson pages are intended to provide material for developing your ukulele skills and expanding your music knowledge.

 Music..., regardless of your instrument, involves parts or all of these elements: Melody, Harmony and Rhythm.
 Then putting it all together in Songs, Compositions, Arrangements, Orchestration, etc...

 Visit the `Ukulele Study Plans section of the site

 Here are a few ukulele lessons to get you stated.
 Lessons on the possible tunings of ukulele, the various sizes, basic chords, strums and more...